symbol/symbol-docs/source/guides/account/creating-and-opening-an-account.rst

         :language: bash
         :start-after: #!/bin/sh

-The **private key** uniquely identifies a NEM account and holds all of its power.
+The **private key** uniquely identifies a Catapult account and holds all of its power.
 It is a priority to make sure it is stored safely somewhere **offline** and not to share it with anyone.

 The **public key** is cryptographically derived from the private key and safe to be shared.
 In spite of that, it is preferable to share the **address**, which contains further information such as network and validity check.